-The Milwaukee Bucks are NBA champions for the first time since 1971
+The Milwaukee Bucks are NBA champions for the first time in 50 years as Antetokounmpo scores 50 points

 This was the Bucks' first appearance in the Finals since 1974 and it was the Suns' third appearance in the Finals, the most recent coming in 1993.
 The franchise has never won an NBA championship.

 Three players from the NBA Finals will head to Tokyo to suit up for Team USA in the Olympics: Middleton, Bucks guard Jrue Holiday and Suns guard Devin Booker.
+After the game, Booker said he'd be boarding a plane in a few hours.

+He said the post-game locker room was "Silent.
+Just a lot of emotion.
+It's a long season, we went through a lot."